 The Importance of Vendor Compliance

-Vendor compliance is a cornerstone of a well-managed business, and keeping a close eye on your vendors to ensure compliance at all times is crucial to limiting your organization’s risk.
+For companies that utilize vendors, vendor compliance is a cornerstone of a well-managed business.
+Keeping a close eye on your vendors to ensure compliance at all times is crucial to limiting your organization’s risk and ensuring that everything runs smoothly.

 What is Vendor Compliance?